Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

 except that $M$ is now a perverse sheaf on the multiplicative group~$\Gg_m$ over~$\Ff_q$ and~$\chi$ ranges over characters of $\Ff_{q^n}^{\times}$.
 Katz's beautiful insight was to replace points of algebraic varieties by fiber functors of tannakian categories as parameter spaces, and produce the groups governing equidistribution by means of the tannakian formalism (see \cite{fresan} for an accessible survey).
 Further work of Katz generalized this to elliptic curves \cite{katz_elliptic} and certain abelian varieties (unpublished).

-\emph{The goal of this paper is to extend these ideas to exponential sums parameterized by the characters of the points of any connected commutative algebraic group over a finite field.}
+\textbf{\emph{The primary goal of this book is to extend these ideas to exponential sums (arithmetic Fourier transforms) parameterized by the characters of the points of any connected commutative algebraic group over a finite field.}}

 More precisely, let $k$ be a finite field and $\bar k$ an algebraic closure of~$k$.
 For each $n \geq 1$, we denote by~$k_n$ the extension of~$k$ of degree~$n$ inside~$\bar k$.
 Let~$\ell$ be a prime number different from the characteristic of~$k$ and $\Qlb$ an algebraic closure of the field of $\ell$-adic numbers.
 Let $G$ be a connected commutative algebraic group over $k$.
-We denote by $\widehat{G}(k_n)$ the group of $\Qlb$-valued characters of~$G(k_n)$ and, for each $\chi\in \widehat{G}(k_n)$, by $\mcL_{\chi}$ the $\ell$-adic lisse character sheaf of rank one associated to~$\chi$ by means of the Lang torsor construction, as briefly recalled in Section \ref{sec:character-groups-Lang-torsor}.
+We denote by $\widehat{G}(k_n)$ the group of $\Qlb$-valued characters of~$G(k_n)$ and, for each $\chi\in \widehat{G}(k_n)$, by $\mcL_{\chi}$ the $\ell$-adic lisse character sheaf of rank one associated to~$\chi$ by means of the Lang torsor construction, as briefly recalled in Section~\ref{sec:character-groups-Lang-torsor}.
 By perverse sheaves, we always understand $\Qlb$-perverse sheaves.